rachelparkinson/beehaviour-lab/README.md

-# beehaviour-box
+# BeehaviourLab

-This project is for the Beehaviour Box, a raspberry pi-based behavioural arena for recording the behaviour of insects using video and sound.
+This project is for the BeehaviourLab, a raspberry pi-based behavioural arena for recording the behaviour of insects using video and sound.
 Project is written for a Raspberry Pi Model 4B.

 # components
 1. Raspberry Pi Model 4B 4 GB